WordPress 5.0 Unveils the New Gutenberg Editor4 Min Read

 Many users complained that Gutenberg is too complex and WordPress has developed it to compete with website builders like Wix.
 People often prefer a simpler text editor.

 Gutenberg is coming to you along with WordPress 5.0 whether you like it or not, and you will have to adapt to it.
-We all hope that there will be a fix in bugs with the upcoming updates.
-Many of you would still prefer going with the previous editor.
-If you are in that group, download and install the Classic Editor plugin to get things as they were.
+We all hope that there will be bug fixes in the upcoming updates.
+Many of you may still prefer going with the previous editor, if you are in that group, download and install the Classic Editor plugin to set things back as they were.

 Want to take your business to next level?